tom-huntington/Constant-DirectX-fame-rate-in-WPF/README.md

 1. `D3DImage`
 2. `HwndHost`

-However, the frame rate in each of these methods will be limited to WPF's variable frame rate.
+However, the frame rate in ~~each of these~~(just the `D3DImage`) method~~s~~ will be limited to WPF's variable frame rate.
 See [my SO question](https://stackoverflow.com/questions/63107352/background-color-artifact-in-windows-composition-engine-dwm)

-The only way to avoid this is to use the DirectComposition API to have the Composition Engine (DWM) compose your swapchain directly on top of your WPF window.
+~~The only~~ One way to avoid this is to use the DirectComposition API to have the Composition Engine (DWM) compose your swapchain directly on top of your WPF window.

 Hit testing will just fall though.